-The Receivables have been exclusively originated by Creditis in its ordinary course of business, as lender.
+The Receivables have been exclusively originated by Creditis in its ordinary course of business, as lender (see statement in §(d) of "WARRANTY AND INDEMNITY AGREEMENT - 2.5 Compliance with certain EU STS Requirements").

-See also in the Section "THE AGGREGATE PORTFOLIO - Common Criteria", §(c), which requires that <<(c) have been granted exclusively by Creditis as lender under loan agreements entered into by Creditis;>>.
+See also in the Section "TRANSACTION SUMMARY - Common Criteria", §(b), which requires that <<(b) have been granted exclusively by Creditis as lender;>>>.